leviseibert/leviseibert.github.io/papers.markdown

 - [Data Encryption Standard](https://github.com/leviseibert/Technical-Papers/blob/master/Data_Encryption_Standard.pdf) - An overview of the DES encryption algorithm
 - [Hashing Algorithms](https://github.com/leviseibert/Technical-Papers/blob/master/Hashing_Algorithms.pdf) - A discussion on various algorithms used for hashing
 - [Monoalphabetic and Polyalphabetic Ciphers](https://github.com/leviseibert/Technical-Papers/blob/master/Monoalphabetic_and_Polyalphabetic_Ciphers.pdf) - A discussion on various ciphers used in encryption
-- [Number Theory and Cryptograpy](https://github.com/leviseibert/Technical-Papers/blob/master/Number_Theory_and_Cryptography.pdf) - An overview on the importance of number theory in cryptography, an introduction to elliptic curves and their relevance to cryptography, and a quick overview of some lecture notes
+- [Number Theory and Cryptography](https://github.com/leviseibert/Technical-Papers/blob/master/Number_Theory_and_Cryptography.pdf) - An overview on the importance of number theory in cryptography, an introduction to elliptic curves and their relevance to cryptography, and a quick overview of some lecture notes
 - [Random Numbers and Cryptography](https://github.com/leviseibert/Technical-Papers/blob/master/Random_Numbers_and_Cryptography.pdf) - An overview of the significance and theory of random numbers and their relevance to cryptography
 - [Securing Cyberspace](https://github.com/leviseibert/Technical-Papers/blob/master/Securing_Cyberspace.pdf) - A broad overview of "cyberspace" and the role cryptography plays in keeping it safe
 - [The Evolution of Encryption](https://github.com/leviseibert/Technical-Papers/blob/master/The_Evolution_of_Encryption.pdf) - An overview and analysis of three of the most common encryption algorithms in modern history: DES, AES, and RSA
-- [The Quest for Capable Cryptography](https://github.com/leviseibert/Technical-Papers/blob/master/The_Quest_for_Capable_Cryptography.pdf) - An analysis of of Horst Feistel's groundwork for the art of encryption
+- [The Quest for Capable Cryptography](https://github.com/leviseibert/Technical-Papers/blob/master/The_Quest_for_Capable_Cryptography.pdf) - An analysis of Horst Feistel's groundwork for the art of encryption
 - [The Usability of Bitcoin's Cryptography](https://github.com/leviseibert/Technical-Papers/blob/master/The_Usability_of_Bitcoins_Cryptography.pdf) - A deep-dive in Bitcoin and the cryptography behind it
-- [Vigenère and One-Time Pad Ciphers](https://github.com/leviseibert/Technical-Papers/blob/master/Vigenere_and_One-Time_Pad_Ciphers.pdf) - A discussion on Vignère/Running Key and One-Time Pad ciphers, and their usability and security
+- [Vigenère and One-Time Pad Ciphers](https://github.com/leviseibert/Technical-Papers/blob/master/Vigenere_and_One-Time_Pad_Ciphers.pdf) - A discussion on Vigenère/Running Key and One-Time Pad ciphers, and their usability and security

 ### Cybersecurity
 - [Kali Linux's Usefulness for Computer Forensics](https://github.com/leviseibert/Technical-Papers/blob/master/Kali_Linuxs_Usefulness_for_Computer_Forensics.pdf) - A discussion on how to utilize Kali Linux's preinstalled tools for computer forensics
-- [Covert Channels](https://github.com/leviseibert/Technical-Papers/blob/master/Covert_Channels.pdf) - A quick overview in the concept of covert channels
+- [Covert Channels](https://github.com/leviseibert/Technical-Papers/blob/master/Covert_Channels.pdf) - A quick overview of the concept of covert channels
 - [IoT Devices: "Smart" Security Testing](https://github.com/leviseibert/Technical-Papers/blob/master/IoT_Devices_Smart_Security_Testing.pdf) - Research in regard to testing the security of internet-connected "smart" devices
 - [Not So Smart Devices](https://github.com/leviseibert/Technical-Papers/blob/master/Not_So_Smart_Devices.pdf) - A discussion on the cybersecurity, or lack thereof, in IoT devices
 - [The SolarWinds Orion Breach](https://github.com/leviseibert/Technical-Papers/blob/master/The_SolarWinds_Orion_Breach.pdf) - An analysis of the 2020 SolarWinds cyberattack
-- [Survey on Hactivism](https://github.com/leviseibert/Technical-Papers/blob/master/Survey_on_Hacktivism.pdf) - A literature review and discussion on the concept of "hactivism"
+- [Survey on Hacktivism](https://github.com/leviseibert/Technical-Papers/blob/master/Survey_on_Hacktivism.pdf) - A literature review and discussion on the concept of "hacktivism"
-- [Usable Cybersecurity](https://github.com/leviseibert/Technical-Papers/blob/master/Usable_Cybersecurity.pdf) - A review of conference paper on the subject of blanace cybersecurity and usability
+- [Usable Cybersecurity](https://github.com/leviseibert/Technical-Papers/blob/master/Usable_Cybersecurity.pdf) - A review of a conference paper on the subject of blanace cybersecurity and usability